MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/register-app-azure.md

 ---
-title: "Register on-premises as an app in the Azure Management Portal"
+title: Register on-premises as an app in the Azure Management Portal
 description: Learn what to do when you want to use Business Central on-premises with online offerings.
 author: jswymer
 ms.author: jswymer
-ms.custom: na
+ms.custom: bap-template
-ms.date: 02/28/2022
+ms.date: 01/26/2023
 ms.reviewer: na
-ms.topic: conceptual
+ms.topic: how-to
+ms.service: dynamics365-business-central
 ---

-# Registering Business Central On-Premises in Azure AD for Integrating with Other Services
+# Register Business Central On-Premises in Azure AD for Integrating with Other Services

 > **APPLIES TO** [!INCLUDE [prod_short](../developer/includes/prod_short.md)] on-premises. [!INCLUDE [prod_short](../developer/includes/prod_short.md)] online is automatically configured for integration with other online services.